hclsampleapps/kandy-api-tracker/README.md

 ### Run it as standalone page

-1. Double clcik on the **kandy-api-tracker/bin/index.html** file to open it in your system's default browser
+1. Double click on the **kandy-api-tracker/bin/index.html** file to open it in your system's default browser

 ### Execute commands for development